Role of tensor forces in nuclei: Abstract

 \section{Abstract}

-Recently, calculations of the ground states of the lightest nuclei have been performed using highly accurate data on realistic internucleon forces.
-In this paper, these results were used to describe the properties of nuclei with nucleon numbers $A>4$.
-Taking into account tensor forces leads to the conclusion that the four subsystems in the nucleus with zero nucleon orbital momenta are combined predominantly into the $^1S_0$ cluster.
-Subsystems with nonzero orbital momenta also combine into clusters with lower potential energy.
-This approach allows us to consistently explain the lifetime of the $^8$Be nucleus, the Hoyle state, the sequential mechanism of the reaction with the emission of $\alpha$ particles, the shift of the reaction threshold, and more.
-The assumption of the existence of a one-dimensional effective interaction of nucleons in the nucleus leads to the conclusion that the nucleus contains a "power center" and, accordingly, nucleons have orbital angular momenta relative to this "power center."
-Our approach does not predict the presence of such a "power center" in the nucleus.
+Recently, ground-state calculations for the lightest nuclei have been performed using high-precision data on realistic internucleon forces.
+In the present work, these results are employed to describe certain properties of nuclei with mass number $A>4$.
+Accounting for tensor forces leads to the conclusion that four subsystems within the nucleus with zero nucleon orbital angular momenta primarily combine into a $^1S_0$ cluster.
+Subsystems with non-zero orbital angular momenta also form clusters with lower potential energy.
+Such an approach provides a consistent explanation for the $^8$Be lifetime, the Hoyle state, the sequential mechanism of reactions with $\alpha$-particle emission, the reaction threshold shift, and other phenomena.
+While the assumption of a one-dimensional effective nucleon interaction implies that the nucleus contains a "force center" relative to which nucleons acquire orbital angular momenta.
+Our approach does not predict the existence of such a "force center" in the nucleus.

 \begin{description}

 \item[PACS numbers] 21.30.Fe, 21.90.+f

 \end{description}